-With credit card debt at $16,048 for the average indebted household, there’s plenty of reasons for credit card users with revolving credit card balances or high interest rates on that debt to consolidate it.
+With credit card debt at $16,048 for the average indebted household, there’s plenty of reasons for credit card users with revolving credit balances to consider a personal loan for debt consolidation.

 What is debt consolidation?